platformatic/platformatic/CONTRIBUTING.md

 __Before opening a pull request, please ensure that the tests are passing for the specific project you are working on.__

+### Updating the CLI docs

+The [cli.md](./docs/reference/cli.md) file is automatically generated through the [gen-cli-doc.mjs](./scripts/gen-cli-doc.mjs) script and you must not manually change it.

+To update the CLI docs:
+1. Update/add the txt helpers
+2. run `node scripts/gen-cli-doc.mjs`

 ### Releasing

 All platformatic modules share the same release number and are released